remg427/misp42splunk/README.md

 # misp42splunk
-A Splunk app to use MISP as a backend (lookup and store events)
+A Splunk app to use MISP as a backend (lookup and store events) If you have TheHive installed, you also may create alerts

 # Credits
-This app is largely inspired by https://github.com/xme/splunk/tree/master/getmispioc and the associated blog https://blog.rootshell.be/2017/10/31/splunk-custom-search-command-searching-misp-iocs/
+This app is largely inspired by https://github.com/xme/splunk/tree/master/getmispioc and the associated blog https://blog.rootshell.be/2017/10/31/splunk-custom-search-command-searching-misp-iocs/ for MISP interactions.
+The alert_action for TheHive is inpired by [this Splunk app](https://splunkbase.splunk.com/app/3642/)

 # Prerequisites
 1. Install Python 3 on the Splunk Search Head.